coleww/int-2-freq/README.md

-index can be positive or negative tonic can be :A0 => :C8
-:minor :major :pent-maj :pent-min :blues
+index can be positive or negative tonic can be :A0 => :C8 scale can be [:minor :major :pent-maj :pent-min :blues]

 returns nil if it don't know what to do.